November 1, 2017

 Always provide your prospective builder a detailed scope and schedule of fixtures and finishes.
 This ensures you are both on the same page for what is to be delivered.

 Often the advice is to get at least three quotes – but five quotes will help you get a better idea of the market pricing with usually a grouping of prices in the median range.
 Make sure all the quotes are for the same work – ie all the exclusions and inclusions are exactly the same and the scope detail matches what you asked for.
-The builder who quotes accurately will often be more expensive up front.
+The builder who quotes accurately will often look to be more expensive up front but you are less likely to get hit later with hidden costs.

 Beware of the really cheap “too good to be true” quotes.
 They are often hiding costly variations which will surprise you after you start the project with extras tacked on.
 Or maybe to reach the cheapest price, the builder will cut corners using unskilled labour, cheap materials or reduced scope detail.
 All of this results in poor quality work, faults, rectifications, extended timelines and frustrations.
 Just remember, what seems cheap can turn out to be more expensive with extra headaches you don’t need.